 Overall, Newmarket’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Newmarket in 2010 was $32,633, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
-This equates to an annual income of $130,532 for a family of four.
+The per capita income in Newmarket in 2018 was $42,844, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
+This equates to an annual income of $171,376 for a family of four.
 However, Newmarket contains both very wealthy and poor people as well.

-Newmarket is a somewhat ethnically-diverse town.
 The people who call Newmarket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newmarket residents report their race to be White, followed by Asian.
-Important ancestries of people in Newmarket include English, German, French , and Italian.
+Important ancestries of people in Newmarket include English, Irish, Italian, French Canadian, and French.

 The most common language spoken in Newmarket is English.
-Other important languages spoken here include Laotian and Spanish.
+Other important languages spoken here include Spanish and Laotian.